chaitumuppala/baraza/README.md

 # Baraza

-**Note**: Things are still manual at this point.
+**Note**: Things are still local at this point.
 I'll add container instructions in the next few commits.

 ## Get set up